chdelucia/angular17Ricky/README.md

 # Info

-I did not add any extra lib not even state management, it is a small app does not need overegineering.
+-Just used ngrx v17.1 cause state was mandatory.
+-Some unit test are provided (service, pagination and filter component) -Some e2e test are provided

 # future work

-Since the api does not change on realtime we could save call to the api at least when the name is not given and it is the first page.
+-Since the api does not change on realtime we could save call to the api at least when the name is not given and it is the first page.

-Save queryParams and add a browser history to allow user refresh page and go back forward throw the browser.
+-Save queryParams and add a browser history to allow user refresh page and go back forward throw the browser.

-Add more select filters like gender and status
+-Add more select filters like gender and status

 # Angular17Ricky